Serious Dating Advice

 As an INFP, I chose a partner who is an INTJ, and we are very happy together.
 My ex-husband was an ESTJ, and I was miserable because we were opposites in every way.
 After my divorce, I tried dating an INFP, but I was equally miserable.
 Differences bring balance to a relationship.

 Quiet: The Power of Introverts by Susan Cain.
 This book helped me love myself as an introvert.
 Then I stopped trying to make extroverts understand me.
 Mixed introvert/extrovert relationships are common, and they can work.
 But they can also be painful.
-Be aware of the consequences.
+Be aware of the challenges.
 The 5 Love Languages - Do you recognize how your partner is trying to love you, and does he recognize your love language?
 How Your Child is Smart by Dawna Markova describes the six learning patterns involving different combinations of visual (V), auditory (A) and kinesthetic (K) abilities.
 Our learning patterns influence everything we do from our careers and hobbies to how we interact with other people.

 Does he love you by writing emails, love letters or poetry?
 Does he teach you things?
 He may be a VAK (enjoys reading, writing and teaching).
 Does he love you by drawing pictures, taking photos or creating works of art?
 He may be a VKA (visually oriented and artistically creative).